cytoscape/cytoscape.js/.github/CONTRIBUTING.md

 Cytoscape.js is transpiled with Babel, so ES2015/ES6+ language features can be used.

 Use two spaces for indentation, and single-quoted strings are preferred.
-The main thing is to  try to keep your code neat and similarly formatted as the rest of the code.
-There isn't a strict styleguide.
+The main thing is to try to keep your code neat and readable.
+There isn't a strict styleguide; it's more important that your code is easily understood and well tested.
 We do use [eslint](http://eslint.org/), so you can use `eslint` in the terminal or use eslint support in your editor.

 You can run `eslint --fix` to automatically format the code to more or less match the style we use.
 It will only catch basic things, though.